jonghyunjee/SoftwareArt/Assignment02_Motion.md

 https://vimeo.com/538581919

-If the ofBackground() function is commented out in a draw function, it generates some interesting visuals too.
+If the ofBackground() function is commented out in a draw function, it generates some interesting visuals that keep all the afterimages.
 Feels like a digital eye of truth.

 ## Reflection

+I spent too much time on the ideation part.
+To visualize the parallel between the digital world and yin-yang duality was harder than I had thought.
+But still, I'm very intrigued with this idea and would like to continue developing this sketch afterwards.
+On the visual side, I think there's much room for improvement.
+I limited the color scheme in black and white because of the original shades of the yin-yang symbol.
+I intended to focus more on harmony than discord, or paradoxically the balance between harmony and discord.
+I initially used some noise function to control the movement of the spiral, but it easily got too messy.
+Thus I had to stick with repetitive cyclical motions.
+If given more time, I would like to create a brief animation that begins with this yin-yang symbol, which in turn disintegrates into digits (entropy?) and morphs into natural forms.
+The cycle of water, for example, can be a suitable narrative.
+A bunch of 0s and 1s form a cloud, transform to raindrops, be a part of a river, go underground, flow into an ocean, evaporate and again form a cloud, and so forth.
+This animation will visualize a *poem* that presents the digital interpretation of Taoism and Yin-Yang duality.